American College of Clinical Pharmacy

 Keynote Address — 1:1 Meetings: A Unique Opportunity for Pharmacists to Promote Success, Thriving, and Well-Being

-In the corporate world, a 1:1 meeting is defined as a scheduled and recurring meeting between a manager and their directs to delve into what is top of mind for them.
-Topics range from the direct’s well-being to challenges to alignment to careers.
-1:1s are the opportunity to truly see your people and understand their needs, hopes, and goals.
-It is a meeting orchestrated and facilitated by the manager, but it is not for them, it is for the direct.
-This practice is associated with a host of critically important positive outcomes, to be discussed, for the direct and the manager when done well.
+In the corporate world, a 1:1 meeting is defined as a scheduled and recurring meeting between a manager and their direct report to delve into what is top of mind for them.
+Topics range from the direct report's well-being to challenges to priority alignment to career goals.
+1:1s are the opportunity to truly see your employees and understand their needs, hopes, and goals.
+It is a meeting orchestrated and facilitated by the manager, but it is not for them; it is for the direct report.
+When done well, this practice is associated with a host of critically important positive outcomes for the direct report and the manager.

 As a mentor, 1:1 meetings with your mentees are essential to their success and thriving, and they serve to elevate your own success and well-being.
 The best mentors recognize that 1:1s are not an add-on to their role—conducting 1:1s proficiently IS foundational to being a mentor.

 Equally critical, the most successful mentees recognize that they have the ability to shape the 1:1 to ensure their work and personal needs are met.
 When a mentor and mentee fully embrace this, the potential for 1:1s to transform people and teams can be realized.
-Successful 1:1s positively affect day-to-day activities through discussion of productivity blockers, coordination, and alignment.
+More than that, successful 1:1s have the power to positively affect day-to-day activities through discussion of productivity blockers, coordination, and alignment.
 And they are also so much more.
 Namely, these meetings fundamentally influence a mentee's experience at work, including how they engage and attach to their role, perceive the effectiveness of their mentor, and envision their future at the organization.
 1:1s also promote mentor success.
 Specifically, effective 1:1s result in more focused, engaged, aligned, and successful mentees.
-A mentor’s success/performance hinges on the achievements of those they lead.
+A mentor's success/performance hinges on the achievements of those they lead.

 Welcome and Introduction